News

 Student number

-Your essay must be accompanied by a letter from your academic supervisor attesting that the essay meets the eligibility criterion set out above.
+Your submission must be accompanied by a letter or e-mail from your academic supervisor attesting that the essay meets the eligibility criterion set out above.